y3owk1n/dotmd.nvim/README.md

 I tried [Obsidian](https://obsidian.md/) too.
 It’s a solid tool, no doubt — but I noticed I wasn’t really using most of its features.
 What stuck with me was just the simplicity of editing Markdown files.

+What about [Neorg](https://github.com/nvim-neorg/neorg)?
+In my opinion, it’s a bit too complex for my taste and need another learning curve to actually use it properly.

-So I started building dotmd — something small and focused.
+So I started building **dotmd.nvim** — something small and focused.
 I wanted a way to work with Markdown notes directly inside Neovim, where I already spend most of my time.
 Nothing fancy.
 Just fast navigation, basic organization, and plain files I can sync easily across devices.
 On iOS, I can still open them with any Markdown viewer if I need to.
 That’s enough for me.

 <!-- panvimdoc-ignore-end -->